-To get a congestion rent, we need congestion to cause a price difference between the nodes, as well as a non-zero flow between the nodes.
+To get a congestion rent, we need congestion somewhere in the network to cause a price difference between the nodes, as well as a non-zero flow between the nodes.

 Congestion rent

 In this example we saw that the sum of what consumers pay does not always equal the sum of generator revenue.